Does Color Affect Taste?

 - Fill the three drinking glasses with filtered water.

 - Have your first volunteer sit down at the table.
-Line up a cup labeled A, B, and C in front of your volunteer.
+Line up a cup labeled A, B, C, and D in front of your volunteer.
 Also give them a glass of water.

-- Ask them to start by drinking some water to cleanse their palate.
+- Ask them to start by drinking some water to cleanse their palate, which means to clean and refresh their mouth before the experiment starts.

 - Have your volunteer start the test.
 When they taste their first cup, start your timer or stopwatch.
 Do not answer any questions your volunteer asks you, or react to anything they say!